Quantum Convolutional Neural Networks are Effectively Classically Simulable: Abstract

 \section{Abstract}

 Quantum Convolutional Neural Networks (QCNNs) are widely regarded as a promising model for Quantum Machine Learning (QML).
-In this work we tie their heuristic success to two facts.
+In this work, we analyze the most widely used variants of these models (i.e., tracing out- and measurement-based QCNNs), and we relate their heuristic success to two facts.
 First, that when randomly initialized, they can only operate on the information encoded in low-bodyness measurements of their input states.
 And second, that they are commonly benchmarked on ``locally-easy'' datasets whose states are precisely classifiable by the information encoded in these low-bodyness observables subspace.
-We further show that the QCNN's action on this subspace can be efficiently classically simulated by a classical algorithm equipped with Pauli shadows on the dataset.
-Indeed, we present a shadow-based simulation of QCNNs on up-to $1024$ qubits for phases of matter classification.
+From these insights, we argue that the QCNN's action on this subspace should be efficiently classically simulable.
+Indeed, we construct and train a purely classical QCNN surrogate—based on low-bodyness Pauli propagation, tensor networks, and classical shadows—that matches or outperforms standard QCNNs on all benchmark datasets and on up-to $1024$ qubits, thereby empirically realizing our simulability claims.
 Our results can then be understood as highlighting a deeper symptom of QML: Models could only be showing heuristic success because they are benchmarked on simple problems, for which their action can be classically simulated.
 This insight points to the fact that non-trivial datasets are a truly necessary ingredient for moving forward with QML.
 To finish, we discuss how our results can be extrapolated to classically simulate other architectures.